mongodb/specifications/source/auth/auth.rst

 Errors
 ------

-Drivers SHOULD raise an error if the ``authSource`` option is specified in the connection string with an empty value, e.g. ``mongodb://localhost/admin?authSource=``.
+Drivers MUST raise an error if the ``authSource`` option is specified in the connection string with an empty value, e.g. ``mongodb://localhost/admin?authSource=``.

 Implementation